-Visiting the Biltmore with Kids (Pt.
-4): What We Saw
+What to See at the Biltmore: Visiting the Biltmore with Kids (Pt.
+4)

 Finally we have arrived to the actual sight-seeing portion of this series!
+I didn’t know really ahead of time what to see on the Biltmore estate; it was more extensive than I had realized.
 I have to warn you, this is a verrry broad overview; there is so much more to actually see in each category than I can possibly cover!
-This is just a bare outline, and you’ll need to go see it yourself to fully appreciate it all.
+This bare outline will give you an idea of what to see at the Biltmore, and hopefully some help in pacing and planning your visit.
+But you’ll need to go see it yourself to fully appreciate it all.

-The House itself is grand and ginormous, and impressive.
-Massive rooms, priceless art and architectural features imported from Europe, and stunning vistas.
-It seemed like a very American take on European grand buildings.
+As you can imagine, the house itself is grand, ginormous, and impressive.
+It contains massive rooms, priceless art, and architectural features imported from Europe, as well as stunning vistas.
+It seemed like a very American take on European grand buildings; the sheer scale and magnitude of the building project is nearly impossible to comprehend.
 I have few pictures of the inside because, well, I had the 19 month old.
 Ha!
 (See here for my house touring tips.)

 Immediately surrounding the house are acres of gardens, which are immaculately maintained and landscaped.
 There are numerous sections, including a greenhouse, a formal garden, fishing ponds, Italian Koi Ponds (a massive hit with the kids), and various more natural-looking areas with paths.
 You could easily spend a couple of hours exploring it all.
 It is mind-boggling that the entire estate (including the forest!) was essentially created from bare land.
 (There was a Chihuly exhibit going on when we visited, hence the blown-glass balls.)